-- (a) At the intersection of all lines forming angles in the boundary of the subdivision; and - (b) At the intersection of street property lines.
-Not more than two (2) monuments shall be required at an intersection. - ii.
+(a) At the intersection of all lines forming angles in the boundary of the subdivision; and ii.
 Monuments shall be concrete with minimum dimensions of four inches by four inches by thirty-six inches (4"x 4"x36"), set vertically in place with an iron or copper dowel three-eighths of one inch (3/8") in diameter, with an identification cap including Surveyor Firm or identification number.
 Monuments shall be at least two and one-half inches (2 $\frac{1}{2}$ ") in length embedded so that the top of the dowel shall be not more than one-fourth of one inch (1/4") above the surface and at the center of the monument.
 Markers shall consist of galvanized or wrought iron pipe or iron or steel bars at least two feet in length, and not less than a half inch ($\frac{1}{2}$ ") in diameter.